crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 There are times when you must scale one component to a degree where it must be isolated and turned into a microservice.
 These scalability challenges are rare but they do exist.
-In these rare cases where a microservice is manated, it must be employed; **despite the enormous cost.**
+In these rare cases where a microservice is manated, it must be employed *despite the enormous cost.*

 You can say to yourself, this is unfortunate but we must employ microservices here.
 There is indeed a time and a place.
 But unless you are compelled to, there is rarely a case when you should use